Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Introduction

-Another approach, which also assumes a regular solution of the limiting interface motion but not the limiting harmonic heat flows, is the relative entropy method developed by Fischer--Laux--Simon \cite{fischer2020convergence}, motivated by Jerrard--Smets \cite{MR4072686} and Fischer--Hensel \cite{MR3353807}.
-A generalization to matrix--valued case has been done by Laux-Liu \cite{MR4284534} to study the isotropic--nematic transition in Landau--De Gennes model of liquid crystals, which essentially corresponds to the case when $\mm_+=\mathbb{RP}^2$ and $\mm_-=0$.
-More recently, in \cite{liu2021sharp} the author used these methods, together with those developed recently by Lin--Wang \cite{lin2020isotropic}, to attack the convergence problem of an anisotropic 2D Ginzburg--Landau model.
-In particular, he derived some delicate convergence results of the level sets of the solutions, which are crucial to obtain anchoring boundary conditions of the limiting solutions on the moving interface.
+Another approach, which also assumes a regular solution of the limiting interface motion but not the limiting harmonic heat flows, is the relative entropy method developed by Fischer--Laux--Simon \cite{fischer2020convergence}, motivated by Jerrard--Smets \cite{MR3353807} and Fischer--Hensel \cite{MR4072686}.
+A generalization to matrix--valued case has been done by Laux-Liu \cite{MR4284534} to study the isotropic--nematic transition in Landau--De Gennes model of liquid crystals.
+More recently, in \cite{liu2021sharp} the author used these methods, together with those developed by Lin--Wang \cite{lin2020isotropic}, to investigate the convergence problem of an anisotropic 2D Ginzburg--Landau model.

 Now we introduce a minimum amount of terminologies necessary for stating the main result of this work.
 Let